 We sat at the bar at Il Vecchio’s next to the guy with the shaved head.
 My girlfriend chatted him up while we waited for a table.
 We decided to have dinner at the bar.
 Adam was cute enough but not too tall.
-He seemed interested in my petite girlfriend, so I was surprised when… Continue reading Having His Cake
+He seemed interested in my petite girlfriend, so at the end of… Continue reading Having his Cake